carpentries-incubator/genome-mining/_episodes/07-evomining.md

 > ## Discussion 1: Retro EvoMining in enzyme database
 >
-> What do your learn from running as conserved-enzymes database the gene _cpsG_ that is part of specialized BGC?
+> What do you learn from running in a conserved-enzymes database the gene _cpsG_ that is part of a specialized BGC?
 >
 > > ## Solution
-> >  _cpsG_ does not have extra copies in Streptococcus agalactie, so there are no expansions that maybe functional divergent.
+> >  _cpsG_ does not have extra copies in Streptococcus agalactie, so there are no expansions that may be functional divergent.
-> >  _cpsG_ single copies in the genomes looks red-colored in EvoMining output, like if it were part of conserved-metabolism.
+> >  _cpsG_ single copies in the genomes look red-colored in EvoMining output, as if they belong to the conserved-metabolism.
-> >   This is not the case, the color is because there is only one copy and it is merged into the true-positives MIBiG because it was
+> >   However, this is not the case, the color is because there is only one copy and it is merged into the true-positives MIBiG because it was
 > >   originally a gene in the specialized metabolism.
-So it is important to know the seed enzymes
+So it is important to know the seed enzymes.
 > >
 > {: .solution}
 {: .discussion}

 ## Visualize your results in MicroReact

-First you have to run all the pipeline in the website: http://<yourip>/EvoMining/html/index.html, and then all the output files will be generated.
+Firstly, you have to run all the pipeline in the website: http://<yourip>/EvoMining/html/index.html, and then all the output files will be generated.
 You can use the EvoMining basic interface or take your results into MicroReact.